paddybyers/Webinos-Platform/API/Payment/readme.txt

 If added to a central node server, this needs to be added to rpc.js: require('./rpc_payment.js');

+To be able to build the communication from the client side, the following lines need to be added to webinos.js to enable discovery of the Payment service.

+                if (type == "Payment"){
+                        var tmp = new PaymentModule();
+                        tmp.origin = 'ws://127.0.0.1:8080';
+                        webinos.ServiceDiscovery.registeredServices++;
+                        callback.onFound(tmp);
+                        return;
+                }

 Currently the code only covers client-server communication, but has no connection to any real payment server.
 So Shopping baskets get created and can be handled and filled,